-This project was a lot easier than I expected it to be, and the results are fantastic – I can’t help but grin like a maniac every time I walk past the guest room now!
+This project was a lot easier than I expected it to be, and the results are fantastic – I can’t even tell you how much I love walking by the room and seeing these hanging on the wall!

 So, let’s get to it.
 To get started, you’ll need photos of all of your subjects’ profiles – something like this: